wikimedia/pywikibot/ROADMAP.rst

 Current release changes
 ~~~~~~~~~~~~~~~~~~~~~~~

+* callback parameter of comms.http.fetch() is desupported
+* Fix api.APIError() calls for Flow and Thanks extension
+* edit, move, create, upload, unprotect and prompt parameters of Page.protect() are deprecated (T227610)
+* Accept only valid names in generate_family_file.py (T265328, T265353)
+* New plural.plural_rule() function returns a rule for a given language
+* Replace deprecated urllib.request.URLopener with http.fetch (T255575)
 * OptionHandler/BaseBot options are accessable as OptionHandler.opt attributes or keyword item (see also T264721)
 * pywikibot.setAction() function was removed
 * A namedtuple is the result of textlib.extract_sections()